NEWS

 He is the fifth British architect to win architecture's most prestigious award following James Stirling in 1981, Norman Foster in 1999, Zaha Hadid in 2004 and Richard Rogers in 2007.

 "I wasn't particularly interested in high-tech, funnily enough," he said.
-"Although I had the opportunity to go to Paris and see the Centre Pompidou during construction with Richard Rogers and I thought that was just the sexiest building I'd ever seen."
+"Although I had the opportunity to go to Paris and see the Centre Pompidou during construction with Richard Rogers, I thought that was just the sexiest building I'd ever seen."

 ROSS LOVEGROVE